StarfishSunset/Fishing-for-Our-Dreams/README.md

 ### Directions

-1. Play with the moving skies
-2. Click the mouse to cast
+1. Use the mouse to move things around
-3. Click a key to real
 3. Enjoy

 ## Authors